mklimek1/final-project/ref-markdown.md

 A markup language is a system in which you use characters in a text document to change or control its features.
 A commonly used markup language is [**HTML**](https://www.britannica.com/technology/HTML), which is the building block of internet websites.
 In contrast with text processors like Microsoft Word, where you can click the `B` button or use <kbd>CTRL+B</kbd> to use bold, you need to use a set of characters in specific places to make your text bold with HTML.

-Markdown is similar to HTML, but less complex and offers less possibilities.
+Markdown is similar to HTML, but less complex and offers fewer possibilities.
 This is not a bad thing, though.
 Usually, a simple tool is better than a complex one for a simple task.
 After all, you wouldn't drive a Ferrari to buy groceries, would you?

 Markdown consists of about a dozen of characters.
 As a result, it can be quickly learned and successfully used.
 Moreover, it is faster to use than HTML.